This page describes how to restore an Autonomous AI Database from a backup.

-You can restore an Autonomous Database from a backup or to a point in time.
+You can restore an Autonomous AI Database from a backup or to a point in time.
 When you restore a database, it retains the schema and all of the data up to the time of the backup, as well as the database options.
-To view available backups of an Autonomous Database, see View backups for an Autonomous Database.
+To view available backups of an Autonomous AI Database, see View backups for an Autonomous AI Database.

-Restore an Autonomous Database
+Restore an Autonomous AI Database

 Console

-Go to the Autonomous Database page.
+Go to the Autonomous AI Database page.

 To restore from a backup, do the following: